-- 14. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to prejudice the future supply of information to the Commonwealth. - 15.
-Section 47G of the FOI Act states: - (1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information: - (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that
+13. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to prejudice the future supply of information to the Commonwealth.

+14. Section 47G of the FOI Act states:

+(1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information: (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that organisation or undertaking in respect of its lawful business, commercial or financial affairs; or

-- organisation or undertaking in respect of its lawful business, commercial or financial affairs; or - (b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency. - 16.
-Upon examination of the documents I identified information that has been provided in confidence and in the expectation that it would not be made publically available.
-This information is the subject of live and ongoing contractual negotiations.
-Disclosure of this information could reasonably be expected to prejudice the future supply of information to Defence for the administration of procurement processes. - 17.
-In light of the above, I have decided that the specified material identified is conditionally exempt pursuant to section 47G of the FOI Act.
+(b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency.

+15. Upon examination of the documents I identified information on operating assumptions and constraints provided by ASC as part of the hypothesis analysis.
+Disclosure of this information could reasonably be expected to prejudice the future supply of information to Defence for the conduct of studies into basing options.

+16. Businesses make submissions on the basis that they will be kept confidential.
+If this information were disclosed, the willingness of the business to provide accurate information on its operating constraints for future studies could reasonably be expected to be reduced.

+17. In light of the above, I have decided that the specified material identified is conditionally exempt pursuant to section 47G of the FOI Act.

-Section 47G - Public interest considerations
+Sections 47E and 47G - Public interest considerations